 Other artists whose sculptures decorate the town centre include the sensual sculptor Ralph Brown, FE McWilliam and Lynn Chadwick, who was renowned for his abstract steel sculptures – together they form an impressive array of works that provides unique stopping points as you make your way around the town on foot.

-The Gibberd Gallery
+Art at The Gibberd Gallery

 The Gibberd Gallery also hosts regular events and exhibitions, so you’ll never see the same thing twice.
-This summer will see the exhibition Through My Eyes open at the gallery, a powerful showcase of some of the country’s most talented portrait painters.

-With its beautiful riverside setting just north of the centre of Harlow, Parndon Mill is an attractive and thriving hub of the visual arts where artists, craftspeople, designers and architects come together to produce and exhibit their works.
+With its beautiful riverside setting just north of the center of Harlow, Parndon Mill is an attractive and thriving hub of the visual arts where artists, craftspeople, designers and architects come together to produce and exhibit their works.

 The gallery provides a welcoming space for resident artists to showcase their ability, with regular six-week exhibitions in an array of media including paintings, original prints, sculpture and highly-skilled glasswork.
 If you’d like to take some artwork home with you, Parndon Mill has a selection of original pieces on sale, supporting local artists share their vibrant work.